merewall/Wk9-README-Generator/sample-readme/README.md

   ## INSTALLATION

-  Install the project code from GitHub and install the inquirer package in command-line.
+  Install the project code from GitHub and install the inquirer package.

   ## USAGE

-  Initialize in command-line using node and answer the prompted questions.
+  Initialize in command-line using node index.js and answer the prompted questions.

   ## LICENSE

-  This project is licensed under the [Boost Software License 1.0](https://www.boost.org/LICENSE_1_0.txt)
+  This project is licensed under the [Creative Commons Zero v1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/)

   ## CONTRIBUTING

-  Create a pull request on a new branch for review.
+  Create a pull request to add any code changes to the project.

   ## TESTS

-  No current tests for this project exist.
+  No tests for this project are available yet.

   ## QUESTIONS